goelcyrus/hello-world/README.md

 Hi All
-Thi is my first program to github and i hope soon i will become a leonardo expert.
+Thi is my first trial on github .